FREQUENTLY ASKED QUESTIONS

 You do not need to have your professional licenses at the time of application but must have taken your boards by June 15th and submitted proof that you have passed.

-Do I need to have a car to participate in the program?
+Do I need to have a personal vehicle to participate in the program?

 Yes, you need your own transportation in order to be able to travel back and forth between rotations within PCHC’s internal and external locations.